Oxytocin Effects on Bone in Children with Autism Spectrum Disorder

 Inclusion Criteria

-1. Ages 6 to 18 years old at Randomization 2.
-BMI between the 10th-85th percentiles 3.
-Expert clinical diagnosis of ASD confirmed using the Diagnostic and Statistical Manual of Mental Disorders (DSM) -5 Checklist and a Social Communication Questionnaire (SCQ)-Lifetime 4.
-Availability of parent/guardian to provide informed consent 5.
-If cognitively able, the subject must be able to provide informed assent/consent
+- Ages 6 to 18 years old at Randomization 2.
+BMI greater than or equal to the 5th percentile 3.
+Expert clinical diagnosis of ASD 4.
+Availability of parent/guardian to provide informed consent

 Exclusion Criteria

-1. Fragile X, tuberous sclerosis, and other single gene defects that are syndromic 2.
-Other conditions that may contribute to low bone density (e.g., hyperprolactinemia, hypogonadism) 3.
-Medications that may impact bone such as specific anti-seizure medications, oral glucocorticoids, combined hormonal contraception 4.
+- Fragile X, tuberous sclerosis, and other single gene defects that are syndromic 2.
+Other conditions that may contribute to low bone density (e.g., hypogonadism) 3.
+Medications that may impact bone other than calcium or vitamin D supplementation 4.
 Hyponatremia 5.
-Creatinine or liver enzymes more than twice the upper limit of the normal range 6.
-Changes in doses of antipsychotics that can cause hyperprolactinemia within 2 months of the baseline visit 7.
+Liver enzymes (AST, ALT, and Bilirubin) more than three times the upper limit of the normal range 6.
+Estimated glomerular filtration rate (eGFR) less than 60 7.
 Substance use disorder within the last 6 months 8.
 History of known coronary artery disease, heart failure, reduced ejection fraction, hypertrophic cardiomyopathy, ventricular arrhythmias, or prolonged QT 9.
 Active seizures within 6 months preceding the Screening visit or the Baseline visit 10.
 Subjects who are pregnant, lactating, or who refuse contraception if sexually active 11.
 Subjects who have had previous treatment with OXT (within 2 months of Randomization) 12.
 Subjects who are not able to cooperate with medication administration, blood drawing, or imaging procedures despite behavior training 13.
 Caregivers who are unable to speak English, be consistently present at study visits to report on symptoms or, per the judgement of the data collection team, are unable to comply with the protocol

 Study Design